anupamahalder/react-learning/README.md

 ## What is Event?
     - Event is an object which only triggers when something sepcial happens and return an object to the listener which contains information related to taht event.
     - Ex: Button Click, Input Element, Form submission, Mouse Enter, Mouse Leave
+    - Whichever starts with 'on' indicates event like 'onClick', 'onChange','onSubmit' and so on.

 ### NOTE:
     Event is the only way to interact with users and get users feedback.

-Every Event has --
+### Every Event has --
-    - Name
+    1. Name
-    - Listener function
+    2. Listener function
+### Elements that are made for event handling---
+    - button
+    - form
+### More on Event:
+    - event.target gives in which element the event is happenning.